Flag

 Economy

-Peru's economy has experienced significant fluctuations, with a contraction of 0.6 percent in GDP in 2023, down from a growth of 2.7 percent in 2022, largely due to political instability and social conflicts affecting investor confidence.
-The Central Reserve Bank of Peru forecasts a recovery in 2024, anticipating a GDP growth of 3.0 percent as the government increases spending to stimulate the economy.
-Despite these challenges, Peru maintains strong net international reserves of $78 billion and a projected decrease in inflation from 8.5 percent in 2022 to 3.1 percent in 2023.
+Peru's economy has experienced significant fluctuations in recent years, with a notable contraction of 0.6% in GDP in 2023, following a growth of 2.7% in 2022, largely attributed to political instability and social conflicts that have undermined investor confidence.
+The Central Reserve Bank of Peru forecasts a recovery in 2024, projecting a GDP rebound of 3.0%, supported by increased government spending aimed at stimulating growth during the recession.
+Despite these challenges, Peru maintains a relatively open investment climate, with strong protections for foreign investors and a focus on attracting private sector investment, particularly in infrastructure and key economic sectors, although corruption and ongoing social conflicts pose risks to the investment environment.

 Floating Section Image